yyx990803/build-your-own-mint/README.md

 ## Setting up API keys

-First things first - rename `.env.sample` to `.env`.
+1. First things first - rename `.env.sample` to `.env`.
 Variables in this file will be loaded as environment variables.
 This file is ignored by Git.
+1. Run `npm install` in the repo root.

 ### Plaid